-The solution from the previous example can be simplified to $Z = (p \land q) \lor (\neg p \land \neg r)$ .
+The solution from the previous example can be simplified to $Z = (p \land q) \lor (\neg p \land \neg r)$.
 Although this can be done by applying the logical equivalences we learned about earlier, there are more sophisticated techniques that can be used to simplify expressions that are in disjunctive normal form.
-This is beyond our scope, but you will likely learn more about this when you take a computer organization class and discuss circuit minimization.
+This is beyond our scope, but you may learn more about this if you take a computer organization class and discuss circuit minimization.
 The important point I want to make here is that computing the disjunctive normal form of an expression using the technique we describe will not always produce the most simple form of the expression.
-In fact, much of the time it won't be.
+In fact, most of the time it won't be.

 '''

-\starExercise 4.119.
+\starExercise 2.97.
 Express Y in disjunctive normal form.

 '''

 p q r Y

 T T T F

-T T F F
+T T F T

 T F T F

 T F F F

 F T T T

-F T F T
+F T F F

 F F T T

 F F F T